 According to a semi-canon source, Jaehaerys looked wise and dignified even into his later years, with a long white, flowing beard.
 Not a warrior, his crown was a simple gold band with seven different colored stones inset.

-Jaehaerys was the first-born child of King Aenys I. For unknown reasons, his half-uncle, Maegor I, took the Iron Throne before him.
+Jaehaerys was a child of King Aenys I Targaryen.
+For unknown reasons, his half-uncle, Maegor I, took the Iron Throne before him.
 After Maegor died without issue, Jaehaerys took the throne at the age of fourteen.
 He inherited from his uncle's reign a war with the Faith Militant, known as the Faith Militant uprising.
 Maegor had used brutal methods to eradicate the rebellion, such as placing bounties on the heads of all members of the Faith Militant, but the rebellion had continued.
 Jaehaerys pacified the rebellion with the offer of amnesty for all participants and the disbanding of the Faith Militant.
 The offer was accepted and the orders disbanded on the condition that the Iron Throne would always defend the Faith of the Seven.
 This act earned him the name "the Conciliator."
 Jaehaerys also took away the right of the Faith to conduct criminal trials.

 Jaehaerys ruled for over five decades, becoming the longest ruling of the Targaryen kings, which led to him also being referred to as the "Old King".
 Jaehaerys brought to the realm a time of great peace and prosperity, aided by his beloved sister-wife, Good Queen Alysanne.
 Alysanne convinced him to abolish the lord's right to the first night.
 As his Hand, Jaehaerys chose Septon Barth, a smith's son who served him for forty years.